cyrildewit/eloquent-viewable/README.md

 ## Introduction

 **Eloquent Viewable** is a flexible and minimalistic analytics package for Laravel that allows seamless tracking of views for Eloquent models.
+Rather than incrementing a single counter, it stores each view as its own database record, so you can analyze totals, unique visitors, and custom time periods entirely within your own application.
 Whether you're running a blog, an e-commerce store, or a custom Laravel application, this package lets you log and analyze views without relying on external analytics services.

 ### Quick Example